sombersomni/jsonworld/README.md

 [standard](https://threejs.org/docs/#api/materials/MeshStandardMaterial) | applys a color, shading, light emission from object and accepts images for textures. **Best for most situations**
 [phong](https://threejs.org/docs/#api/materials/MeshPhongMaterial) | similar to standard, but more for creating shiny surfaces like glass or ceramic
-[lambert](https://threejs.org/docs/#api/materials/MeshLambertMaterial) | similar to phong, but more for creating dull surfaces like wood or rubber wireframe | shows each triangle ( face ) using lines that make up your images shape.
+[lambert](https://threejs.org/docs/#api/materials/MeshLambertMaterial) | similar to phong, but more for creating dull surfaces like wood or rubber wireframe | shows each triangle ( face ) that makes up your whole image shape.
 Great for debugging [line](https://threejs.org/docs/#api/materials/LineBasicMaterial) | only for when you draw lines into 3D space.
 [toon](https://threejs.org/docs/#api/materials/MeshToonMaterial) | similar to standard, but makes your object look more like a cartoon or cel-shaded custom | if you know how to write advanced shader scripts or find some to import, you can use this type to give your object an even more unique look.